markraley/versioned-polymorphic-buffers/README.md

 ```

 The Card.name field is redundant (the Card.id field suffices by itself) and takes up much message space so by adding a number 1 to the Card.name line the vrange is closed out to 1-1.
 For javascript only, we've raised the lowest version as well to demonstrate version out of range errors.
+There are 3 possible vranges here, 1-1 as before, 1-2, and 2-2, new vranges being only possible with release 2.

 ```
 $ ./run_r2.sh